ravi9/openvino-wiki/GoogleSummerOfCode.md

     * Input: start-end indexes
     * Ouput: text

-Inference calculators should be created using ModelAPI framework (part of OpenVINO Model Zoo).
-Also examples with full pipeline should be created.
+Inference calculators should be created using the ModelAPI framework (part of OpenVINO Model Zoo).
+Also, examples with a full pipeline should be created.

 **Expected outcomes:**
 Working examples for Object detection and BERT question answering working with OpenVINO-based calculators.